Tonopah Test Range Airport: F-117A storage

 However, it appears that in 2010, four F-117A aircraft plus two maintenance spares are reportedly back in use for R&D purposes at Groom Lake, but the rest remain in storage at Tonopah.
 F-117s were seen flying in the Nevada skies in May 2013.
 F-117s have been spotted flying near Tonopah as recently as February 2019.
-In October of 2020, a F-117A was spotted landing at MCAS Miramar in San Diego.
+In October 2020, a F-117A was spotted landing at MCAS Miramar in San Diego.
+Most recently, in February 2024, two F-117s were seen at testing range R-2508 in the Mojave Desert.

 Department of Energy

 The airfield continues to be used by the DOE in support of its mission at the Tonopah Test Range.
 The DOE facility supports approximately 15 flights per week for its operations.
 The remaining flights are in support of the USAF and other organizations at the Tonopah Test Range.

 Based units

 Flying and notable non-flying units based at Tonopah Test Range Airport.

 Units marked GSU are Geographically Separate Units, which although based at Tonopah, are subordinate to a parent unit based at another location.